okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-universal-logout-overview/index.md

 ### Endpoint authentication

 The request to the Universal Logout endpoint requires authentication so that your app knows the request is coming from Okta.
 Okta sends a signed JWT to authenticate to your API.
-The JWT follows a similar format to the [`private_key_jwt`](https://developer.okta.com/docs/api/openapi/okta-oauth/guides/client-auth/#jwt-with-private-key) format used as OAuth client authentication.
-The details of the JWT claims are described below, `<>` are used to indicate placeholder values and are not included in the values.
+The JWT follows a similar format to the [`private_key_jwt`](https://developer.okta.com/docs/api/openapi/okta-oauth/guides/client-auth/#jwt-with-private-key) format used as OAuth 2.0 client authentication.
+The details of the JWT claims are described below.
+The format `<>` indicates a placeholder value and isn't included as part of a value.

 The JWT is sent using the `Bearer` HTTP Authorization scheme: